 For more information on mechanical tests and how to read the graphs see pages 52-53.
-All tests carried out on samples tempered 3 x 1 hour at 560°C.

-Not yet standardized
+Not vet standardized

-ASP[®]2190 is a high Cobalt content grade design for Physical Vapor Deposition coated gear cutting tools.
+ASP®2190 is a high Cobalt content grade design for Physical Vapor Deposition coated gear cutting tools.
 The grade is designed to maximize hot hardness, while allowing the Physical Vapor Deposition coating to protect the tool for adhesive and abrasive wear.